Psychological journeys of Middle-earth: The Lord of the Rings

 The Council of Elrond decides the Ring must be destroyed in the fires of Mount Doom.
 Frodo is chosen to bear the Ring; Elrond chooses eight companions to assist Frodo on the quest, forming the Fellowship of the Ring.
 They set off south, fail to cross the Misty Mountains in the face of a magical snowstorm, and cross beneath the mountains through the tunnels of Moria.
 At the entrance, Frodo is seized by the tentacles of the Watcher in the Water.
 Escaping into the tunnel through the magical Doors of Durin, the party is attacked by Orcs and then by a Balrog, an ancient fire-demon.
 Gandalf defends the party from the Balrog, but both he and it fall into a chasm and are killed.
 The others flee, and take refuge in the timeless Elven forest of Lothlórien, where they are counselled by the Lady Galadriel.
 After leaving that land, one of the party, Boromir, tries to take the Ring, but Frodo evades him using the Ring, and sets off for Mordor.

 He and Sam are tracked and then led across the barren hills of the Emyn Muil and the Dead Marshes by Gollum, who is enslaved by the Ring.
 Failing to enter the Black Gate of Mordor, they travel to the pass of Cirith Ungol, guarded by the giant spider Shelob.
 Frodo uses the magical light of the Phial of Galadriel to drive Shelob back, and his sword Sting to cut through her web.
 Shelob ambushes and stings Frodo, and trusses him like a fly in a cobweb.
 Sam, thinking Frodo dead, takes the Phial, Sting, and the Ring.

 Sam rescues Frodo and they cross the wasteland of Mordor.
 At the Cracks of Doom, Frodo claims the Ring for himself, but Gollum bites off Frodo's finger and takes the Ring.
 Gollum falls into the fire of Mount Doom and the Ring is destroyed.
-The other members of the Fellowship of the Ring become heroes; but Frodo is scarred by multiple weapons, and is unable to settle back into the normal life of his home, the Shire.
+The surviving members of the Fellowship of the Ring return home, and while the others become heroes, Frodo is scarred by multiple weapons, and is unable to settle back into the normal life of the Shire.